 You do need a TradingView account to set TradingView alerts.
 The free version offers creating some alerts but when having a TradingView subscription you will be able to create more alerts.

 Search for the trading pair and exchange you use.
 You will now see the correct chart.
 Ensure that you’re using the correct candle size on which you want to trigger your alerts.
 You can find this option in the upper left corner of the chart.
 Afterward, select the indicator that you want to use.
 You can find indicators next to the candle size settings.
 In this example, we will use the indicator Bollinger Bands.

 You’re now ready to create an alert in TradingView!
 Select “Alert” on top of the chart.

 As you can see, there are many options to configure your alert.
 Every indicator will show different conditions.
 Check out the full list of conditions here.

-In our example, we will create an alert for a sell signal for the trading pair THETA/USDT.
+In our example, we will create an alert for a sell signal and to determine the trend for the trading pair THETA/USDT.
 Since the Bollinger Bands signals a sell when it crosses the upper band, we select “crossing”, the indicator BB, and “upper”.
 As we like to continue using the same alert for signal validation, we configure “Once Per Bar”.

 The next thing is adding the Webhook link we mentioned earlier.